630-584-4800

 Preventing Divorce Conflict From Affecting Your Children

-Posted on February 08,2021 in Children of Divorce
+Posted on February 08, 2021 in Children and Divorce

 St. Charles family law attorneyDuring a divorce, each spouse is likely to experience a range of emotions, including grief, anger, regret, and feelings of betrayal.
 Sadly, the typical divorce process often exacerbates these negative emotions by seemingly placing the divorcing parties on opposite sides.
 Tempers can flare, and each spouse may focus on what they will walk away with once the divorce process is complete rather than working toward the best possible outcome for both parties.